Long Branch Plantation: History

 In 1811, Burwell had planned a large, two-story brick home with an east wing.
 Burwell consulted with architect, Benjamin Henry Latrobe during construction.
 After the start of construction of the plantation house, Burwell left in the summer of 1813 to fight in the War of 1812.
 He died later that year of diseases he contracted while stationed in Norfolk.
 He willed his land to his sister, Sarah Nelson and her husband Philip.
 It is unknown whether Burwell finished construction of the mansion before his death or if Sarah and Philip continued construction upon their inheritance.

 In 1842, Philip Nelson sold Long Branch to his nephew, Hugh Mortimer Nelson and his wife Anna Maria Adelaide Holker.
 This was the first time Long Branch changed hands in a financial transaction and the last until 1957.
 When Hugh M. Nelson and his wife Adelaide moved to Long Branch with their three-year-old daughter, Nannie, they started a large renovation and expansion of the property.
 In 1847, Hugh Nelson Jr. was born.

 After moving to Virginia from Baltimore, Maryland, Hugh and Adelaide took to life as Virginia planters and assumed a leading role within Millwood's society.
-Hugh Nelson took command of the Clarke Cavalry, served as a justice of the peace, and was a vestryman for the Christ Church.
+Hugh Nelson took command of the Clarke Cavalry, served as a justice of the peace, and was a vestryman at Christ Church.
 Their position in Millwood's society came with considerable expense.
 As early as 1850, Nelson started to take out loans against Long Branch.
 He took out several debts and left many bills unpaid.
 There is little evidence that Adelaide knew of any financial troubles.

 In 1861, Hugh M. Nelson organized the Clarke Cavalry and reported for duty to fight with the Confederate Army.
 After fighting in the Seven Days Battles, Nelson fell sick with typhoid and died on August 6, 1862.
 Long Branch escaped much damage during the war.
 Reports of the fields being burned was the extent of any damage done.